jibolash/quizknit-api/README.md

    ```bash
    npm install
    ```
 3. Create a .env file using the .sample.env file in the repo as a template, and add required environment variables.
 At a bare minimum, you will need an OPENAI_API_KEY to generate a quiz.
-You will also need a mongodb url to pass to MONGODB_URL to save and fetch quizzes and Google clientId and client secret for google social login.
-You will need to create a project in Google cloud console, pleas see the better-auth docs for Google social sign on [here](https://www.better-auth.com/docs/authentication/google) for details if you are not familiar with this process.
-This project uses better-auth for authentication, add a better-auth secret, see documentation [here](https://www.better-auth.com/docs/reference/options#secret) on how to generate one
+You will also need a mongodb url to pass to MONGODB_URL to save and fetch quizzes.
+This project uses better-auth for authentication, so add a better-auth secret, see documentation [here](https://www.better-auth.com/docs/reference/options#secret).
+You will also need a Google clientId and secret for google social login.
+You will need to create a project in Google cloud console, please see the better-auth docs for Google social sign on [here](https://www.better-auth.com/docs/authentication/google) for details if you are not familiar with this process.
 4. Start the server
    ```bash
    npm run dev